 Please contact the Financial Aid Office for additional information on Federal Direct Stafford Loans, Federal Direct Plus Loans for Graduate Students, or Private Alternative Loans at 570-208-5868.

 Admissions

 The Office of Graduate Admission of King's College is concerned with each applicant's interest, aptitude, and potential for achievement in graduate studies.
-The structure of the programs lends itself both to recent college graduates and to professionals who have delayed their graduate studies.
+Admissions criteria for each graduate program are listed under each program.